AnnaStadnyk/holiday-ts-app/README.md

 ## .env Setup

-Rename .env_sample.txt to .env and change api url to actual.
+Rename .env_sample.txt to .env and change API URL to actual.

 ### Compile and Hot-Reload for Development